Ravish-Ranjan/resource-monitor/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENSE](/LICENCE) for more information.

 ---